ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/mssql/maintenanceplan.md

 To configure a maintenance plan, please follow the below steps

-Select start, now select Microsoft SQL server management studio from the list of avialable applications.
+Select start, now select Microsoft SQL server management studio from the list of available applications.
 Once the management studio opens, please log in to your database as normal.

 Once logged in, please pop out the management node within object explorer and right click "Maintenance Plans" as below